paperManu/splash/README.md

 Attributes:

-- computeBlending [int]: if set to anything but 0, blending will be computed at launch.
+- computeBlending [s]: can be set to "once", "continuous", or anything else to not compute the blending
-- framerate [int]: refresh rate of the *World* main loop.
+- framerate [n]: refresh rate of the *World* main loop.
 Setting a value higher than the display refresh rate may help reduce latency between video input and output.

 <a name="gui"/></a>